gaje85/kubernetes/17-Taint-and-Toleration/README.md

- kubectl  apply -f 03-helloworld-toleration-2.yaml kubectl  get pods -o wide kubectl  apply -f 04-helloworld-toleration-3.yaml kubectl  get pods -o wide kubectl taint node worker1 example2=example2-key:NoExecute kubectl  describe node master | grep -i taint
+ kubectl  apply -f 03-helloworld-toleration-2.yaml kubectl  get pods -o wide kubectl  apply -f 04-helloworld-toleration-3.yaml

+ If any one the tolerations matches with the tained node(1 tained node) then the 04 example will be scheduled in that worker node .

+ If multiple tolerations are there in yaml it works like a OR bitwise operator

+ kubectl  get pods -o wide
+ kubectl taint node worker1 example2=example2-key:NoExecute
+ kubectl  describe node master | grep -i taint